Grenoble: Entertaining Things to Do and See

 Grenoble

 You have probably seen in movies people riding in those bubble-like capsules across the sky.
-Well, it is commonly known as the téléphérique across different parts of Europe.
-They’re also known as cable cars since they are attached to an ever-extending cable to transport people across the city.
+It is commonly known as the téléphérique across different parts of Europe.
+They’re also known as cable cars since they are attached to an ever-extending cable transporting people across the city.

-You’ll witness breath-taking landscapes of lush forests, tremendous mountains, and ever-coursing rivers.
-Needless to say, a bird-view over such a magnificent city is a gushing experience that you’ll remember for years to come.
+You’ll witness breathtaking landscapes of lush forests, tremendous mountains, and ever-coursing rivers.
+A bird view over such a magnificent city is a gushing experience you’ll remember for years.

 Snowboard Down the Alps